21 proven tools for your 2023 marketing tech stack [Recommended by market experts]

 - collect potential users’ contacts;

-- get information about their interests within a product;
+– get information about their interests in a product;

-- transfer leads info to the sales team automatically;
+– transfer leads info to the sales department automatically;

 - analyze and optimize campaign performance.